sciguy14/Remote-Wake-Sleep-On-LAN-Server/README.md

 - mv /var/www/config_sample.php /var/www/config.php
 - nano /var/www/config.php

-At this point you will need to edit the config.php file to give it a value for "$APPROVED_HASH" and optionally turn on SSL enforcing (recommended).
+At this point you will need to edit the config.php file to give it a value for "$APPROVED_HASH" and optionally turn on SSL enforcing (do this if you followed the above steps to enable encryption by setting $USE_HTTPS  to true).

 You will also likely want to port forward from your router to the Pi so that this service is accessible externally.
 If you are using TLS/SSL you most likely want your port forward to point to TCP/443 on the Pi, if unencrypted you probably want TCP/80.
 More details about how to do that are included in the tutorial on my blog.